Crsarmv7l/DaikonTools-for-Yardstick-One/README.md

 RX saves signals in the correct format if desired.
 Hand editing is easy, analyze in URH, then create a .ys1 through any text editor.
 The DaikonTX script run, the file name typed in and the signal sent according to the parameters in the .ys1 file.

-  Required entries:
 - If you save a recieved signal via DaikonRX all of the below will be done for you, simply enter a filename.

+For Manual entries:
 - Entries must be in the order set forth in the ASK/FSK examples
 - Frequency must be entered to two decimals eg 315.00 or 433.92
 - Modulation must be either ASK or FSK